EricFrancischett/tractian-challenge/README.md

 ## Features

+### General

+- Custom Launcher Icon according to the new UI.
+- Custom Splash page according to the new UI.

 ### Home Page

-- Menu to select which unit you want to manage assets
+- Menu to select which unit you want to manage assets.

 ### Assets Page